ABOUT TERESA STRICKER

-Prior to joining the San Francisco City Attorney’s Office, Ms. Stricker was a litigation associate at Brobeck, Phleger & Harrison LLP, where she represented local government entities and private sector clients in federal and state courts.
+Prior to joining the San Francisco City Attorney’s Office, Ms. Stricker was a litigation associate at Brobeck, Phleger & Harrison, where she represented local government entities and private sector clients in federal and state courts.
 Ms. Stricker was among a team of lawyers representing public entities statewide as creditors in the Orange County bankruptcy proceedings.

 - University of Minnesota Law School, JD, cum laude